 - Seek medical attention, but call first: Seek medical care right away if your illness is worsening (for example, if you have difficulty breathing).

 - Call your doctor before going in: Before going to the doctor’s office or emergency room, call ahead and tell them your symptoms.
 They will tell you what to do.

 Medical Supplies Donations

-At Hillside Rehabilitation Hospital, we are humbled by the generosity of all who have inquired about donating medical supplies to support our staff and patients during the COVID-19 outbreak.
-Our medical supply chain team has worked diligently to procure necessary Personal Protective Equipment (PPE) for our health care workers who are on the front line.
+At Hillside Rehabilitation Hospital, we are humbled by the generosity of all who have inquired about donating medical supplies to support our staff and patients during the COVID-19 pandemic.
+Our medical supply chain team has worked diligently to procure necessary Personal Protective Equipment (PPE) for our health care workers who are on the front lines.
 As COVID-19 continues to spread, and with the increased global shortage of supplies, Hillside is now gratefully accepting donations of needed supplies.